lightning/bolts/01-messaging-crypto-and-init.md

-It may be wise not to distinguish errors in production settings, lest it leak information, thus the optional data field.
+It may be wise not to distinguish errors in production settings, lest it leak information, thus the optional `message` contents.

 # Security Considerations #